MrMicrowaveOven/SpreadsheetCalculator/README.md

 ## The Challenge

 Make a Spreadsheet Evaluator that will allow mathematical calculations (Reverse Polish notation) and references to other cells.
-More details below my completion notes.
+[Here's](https://spreadsheet-calculator.herokuapp.com/) a link to the live version, and [here's](https://spreadsheet-calculator.herokuapp.com/spreadsheets) where the database can be found.
+More details on the project specifications can be found below my completion notes.

 # Benjamin's Progress Notes